KnowThePepper

 Flavor notes: fruity and tangy.

-Aji Cristal Nutrition Facts & Health Benefits
+Aji Cristal Nutrition Facts & Serving Context

 Like other hot peppers, aji cristal delivers meaningful nutrition alongside its heat.
 A 100g serving of fresh pods provides roughly 40 calories, with significant vitamin C - often exceeding 150% of the daily recommended value in ripe red pods.